 John Till is a founding partner and his clients consist of land and business owners, including dry cleaners impacted by environmental contamination.
 He has significant expertise in hazardous waste ligation in both federal and state courts.
 He represents his clients in identifying, locating, and obtaining the insurance policies through insurance archeology and negotiations with the insurance companies, and when necessary, litigation.

-Kristen Brown is the Director of Operations at PolicyFind.
+Kristen Drake is the Director of Operations at PolicyFind.
 She combines her profession as an insurance archeologist with more than 10 years of investigative experience to reconstruct historical insurance coverage.
 Kristen works on behalf of policyholders and has successfully found insurance coverage on over 250 projects.